-If you have a toddler, say the rhyme slowly and use simple actions e.g. walk your hands up the hill, tap your head for 'broke his crown' and move your hand over hand in a circular motion as Jill tumbles down the hill.
-Encourage your child to join in with the words and/or actions.
+Say the rhyme and use simple actions to illustrate e.g. walk your hands up the hill, tap your head for 'broke his crown' and move your hand over hand in a circular motion as Jill tumbles down the hill.